telerik/kendo-ui-core/docs/controls/editors/autocomplete/how-to/appearance/add-no-records-custom-template.md

 # Show No-Records-Found Messages

-The following example demonstrates how to add a customized template when the entered values do not match any of the suggestions in the Kendo UI AutoComplete.
+The following example demonstrates how to add a customized template when the entered values do not match any of the suggestions in the AutoComplete.

 ###### Example